Anything Goes: 1962 Off-Broadway revival to 1987 Broadway revival

 The production was revived in an Off-Broadway production in 1962, opening on May 15, 1962, at the Orpheum Theatre.
 It was directed by Lawrence Kasha with a cast that included Hal Linden as Billy Crocker, Kenneth Mars as Sir Evelyn, and Eileen Rodgers as Reno Sweeney.
 For this revival, the script was revised to incorporate several of the changes from the movie versions.
 Most changes revolved around the previously minor character Bonnie.
-This revision was also the first stage version of Anything Goes to incorporate several songs from other Porter shows: "Take Me Back to Manhattan" from The New Yorkers, 1930, "It's De-Lovely" from Red, Hot and Blue, 1934, "Friendship" from Du Barry Was a Lady, 1939, and "Let's Misbehave" from Paris, 1928.
+This revision was also the first stage version of Anything Goes to incorporate several songs from other Porter shows: "Take Me Back to Manhattan" from The New Yorkers, 1930, "It's De-Lovely" from Red, Hot and Blue, 1936, "Friendship" from Du Barry Was a Lady, 1939, "Heaven Hop" and "Let's Misbehave" from Paris, 1928, and "Let's Step Out" from Fifty Million Frenchmen, 1929.

 For the 1987 Broadway revival, John Weidman and Timothy Crouse (Russel's son) updated the book and re-ordered the musical numbers, using Cole Porter songs from other Porter shows, a practice which the composer often engaged in.
 This revival was rescored for a 16-piece swing band playing on stage, in the style of early Benny Goodman.
 This production opened at the Vivian Beaumont Theater, in Lincoln Center, on October 19, 1987, and ran for 784 performances.
 Directed by Jerry Zaks and choreographed by Michael Smuin, it starred Patti LuPone as Reno Sweeney, Howard McGillin as Billy, Bill McCutcheon as Moonface, and Anthony Heald as Lord Evelyn; Leslie Uggams and Linda Hart were replacement Renos.
 It was nominated for ten Tony Awards (including nominations for McGillin, LuPone, McCutcheon, and Heald), winning for Best Revival of a Musical, Best Featured Actor (McCutcheon), and Best Choreography.
 The production also won the Drama Desk Awards for Outstanding Revival of a Musical and Outstanding Actress (for LuPone).